-Young people with SEND can now also access 2 new websites made just for them:
+Young people with SEND can now also access 2 new websites.

 We offer a drop in advice service on the following days at the following venues.

-Please note: We are not able see parents/carers without appointments outside of these weekly and monthly drop in sessions sessions.
+Please note: We are not able see parent-carers without appointments outside of these weekly and monthly drop in sessions sessions.

 We also offer specific advice sessions for young people.

 These information sessions provide useful advice and insights into national and local processes.
-Dates and topics for our annual KIP (Knowledge is Power) programme are available below.
+Dates and topics for our annual KIP (Knowledge is Power) programme are available on our website.

 Further information for parents and young people